Brianw9/VehicleLog/README.md

 #  Vehicle Logger - WiP

 Vehicle Logger is a program used to track maintenance history and upcoming maintenance for all of your vehicles.
-It's a convenient place to have a record of your fleet vehicles license plates, and scheduled immanence to help predict costs in advance.
+It's a convenient place to have a record of your fleet vehicles license plates, and scheduled maintenance to help predict costs in advance.
 In the future I would like to expand it to be a mobile application that syncs data between your computer and phone to be more convenient.
 I also plan to add an option to see a statistical graph to predict monthly maintenance costs throughout the year.

 #  What I learned